scalar-labs/scalar-kubernetes/docs/PortForwardingToKubernetesAPIInScalarTerraformNetwork.md

 ssh -F ssh.cfg bastion
 ```

-## How to access to Kubernetes from your local machine
+## How to access Kubernetes from your local machine

-Let's access to Kubernetes from your local machine.
+Let's access Kubernetes from your local machine.

 ```console
 $ kubectl get po,svc,endpoints,nodes -o wide